sualeh/schemacrawler-ai-sqlserver-perf/sql-server-performance.md

       indicating that the session is being blocked by another session.

   Output Fields:
+    - query_text: The exact SQL statement being executed by the blocked session.
     - blocked_session: ID of the session experiencing blocking.
     - blocker_session: ID of the session causing the block.
     - status: Execution status of the blocked session (e.g., running, suspended).